kody-day-rsi/AndroidHackathonProjects2015/readme.md

 # RSI Hackathon Android Application Bundle

 ## Directory contents
-ApplicationStub contains the android app source
+ApplicationStub contains the android app source.

-RESTServer contains the backend server source
+RESTServer contains the backend server source.

+## Gradle Instructions
+Please extract the .gradle zip into your Window's user folder.

+This will let gradle use an existing cache to download dependencies so that the provided internet connection isn't overwhelmed.

 ### Requirements for the Android app
 Android Studio